A Comprehensive Guide on How to Apply for a Personal Loan

 4. Wait for approval.

-Loan approval can take anywhere from a few hours to several days.
-At LendingClub, most members are approved within 24 hours.1 We also give you the ability to check your application status at any time.
+At LendingClub, most members are approved within a couple of hours.
+We also give you the ability to check your application status at any time.

 5. Review your offer.

-Your offer may be different than when you checked your rate, so take care to review the terms in detail before accepting.
+Your actual offer may be different than what it was when you checked your rate, so take care to review the terms in detail before accepting.

 6. Accept your offer and receive your funds.